 Delay the closing.
 This is your most obvious choice, allowing time for the work to be redone or completed.
 It could, however, be impossible if you've already left your old dwelling and arranged to move.

 Go ahead with the closing, but have the developer put aside money to make the repairs.
 If you go this route, insist on a written agreement saying that the money needed to complete your house will be taken from the purchase price and put into a trust account, which the developer can't touch until the work is done.
 To protect yourself, add new deadlines to this agreement and state that if the work isn't done by these deadlines, the money must be returned to you.
 You can then hire outside contractors to finish the job.
 Get an attorney's help drafting an addendum to your agreement.

 Make a list of the remaining tasks, assign each a completion date, and insist that the developer sign it before you agree to close.
 If you can't get your developer to delay the closing or set up a trust account to finance the repairs, this type of "punch list" could be your only option.
 It's a common approach industry-wide.
 Unfortunately, it means you'll have to chase down the developer to get the work done.

 Some problems, such as flooding in the basement or a mold problem, might not surface until after you've moved in.
 If that happens, check to see whether the builder's warranty (typical with new homes) will provides coverage.
 For details, see New Home Defects: Holding Your Builder Responsible.

-For a detailed guide to buying a new house, preparing a purchase contract, arranging inspections, and more, see Nolo’s Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.
-If you need legal help with a home defect you discover before or after you move into a new home, consult an experienced real estate attorney.
-Check out Nolo’s Lawyer Directory for a listing of local real estate attorneys.
+For a detailed guide to buying a new house, preparing a purchase contract, arranging inspections, and more, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Ann O'Connell, and Marcia Stewart.